llamallama/zandronum-server/README.md

 ## Configuration Files

-For in-depth configuration, especially related to controlling how gameplay will work on your server, you should provide configuration files.
+For in-depth configuration, especially related to controlling how game play will work on your server, you should provide configuration files.
 How you structure these files and how they are named are up to you.
 I personally choose the `.cfg` extension.
-I also like to have my config files mounted in a different volume and directory than my WAD files, which is why in this example I have a `/configs` mount (for only `.cfg` files) and a `/data` mount where I keep all my WAD files.
+The docker build process copies the config files in `servers/configs` to `/configs` in the container.

 I'll provide the contents of the config files I used in the above example.
 Some of these you will want, such as the master server list configuration.
 But mostly this is meant to give you some ideas on how to set up your server.

-### `/configs/global.cfg`
+### `/servers/configs/global/global.cfg`

 This is the configuration I give to *all* of my servers, regardless of their purpose.